-Although excellence and innovation in surgical critical care has been the hallmark of Children's Department of Surgery for many years, the Surgical Critical Care Program was officially formalized in 2000.
+Although excellence and innovation in surgical critical care has been the hallmark of Boston Children's Department of Surgery for many years, the Surgical Critical Care Program was officially formalized in 2000.

 In addition to pediatric surgeons, specialists from Pulmonary Medicine, Child Development, and Nutrition staff the program.
 Audiologists are involved on a consultative basis.
 An outpatient clinic is held monthly to serve this needy patient population.

 The future of pediatrics will be forged by thinking differently, breaking paradigms and joining together in a shared vision of tackling the toughest challenges before us.”